Honeywell: Home and building controls

 Honeywell began the SmartHouse project, to combine heating, cooling, security, lighting, and appliances into one easily controlled system.
 They continued the trend in 1987 by releasing new security systems, and fire and radon detectors.
-In 1992, in another streamlining effort, Honeywell combined their Residential Controls, Commercial Systems, and Protections Services divisions into Home and Building Control, which then acquired the Enviracare air cleaner business.
+In 1992, in another streamlining effort, Honeywell combined its Residential Controls, Commercial Systems, and Protections Services divisions into Home and Building Control, which then acquired the Enviracare air cleaner business.
 By 1995, Honeywell had condensed into three divisions: Space and Aviation Control, Home and Building Control, and Industrial Control.

 Industrial control

 Honeywell dissolved its partnership with Yamatake Company and consolidated its Process Control Products Division, Process Management System Division, and Micro Switch Division into one Industrial Control Group in 1998.
 It has further acquired Measurex System and Leeds & Northrup to strengthen its portfolio in 1997.

 1999–2002 merger, takeovers

 AlliedSignal and Pittway

 On June 7, 1999, Honeywell was acquired by AlliedSignal, who elected to retain the Honeywell name for its brand recognition.
 The former Honeywell moved their headquarters of 114 years to AlliedSignal's in Morristown, New Jersey.
 While "technically, the deal looks more like an acquisition than a merger...from a strategic standpoint, it is a merger of equals."
 AlliedSignal's 1998 revenue was reported at $15.1 billion to Honeywell's $8.4 billion, but together the companies share huge business interests in aerospace, chemical products, automotive parts, and building controls.

 The corporate headquarters were consolidated to AlliedSignal's headquarters in Morristown, New Jersey, rather than Honeywell's former headquarters in Minneapolis, Minnesota.
 When Honeywell closed its corporate headquarters in Minneapolis, over one thousand employees lost their jobs.
 A few moved to Morristown or other company locations, but the majority were forced to find new jobs or retire.
 Soon after the merger, the company's stock fell significantly, and did not return to its pre-merger level until 2007.

 In 2000, the new Honeywell acquired Pittway for $2.2 billion to gain a greater share of the fire-protection and security systems market, and merged it into their Home and Building Control division, taking on Pittway's $167 million in debt.
 Analyst David Jarrett commented that "while Honeywell offered a hefty premium, it's still getting Pittway for a bargain" at $45.50 per share, despite closing at $29 the week before.
 Pittway's Ademco products complemented Honeywell's existing unified controls systems.